prof-rossetti/intro-to-python/exercises/rps-cleanup/README.md

-Let's add a new file to the repo called "game_test.py" and insert the following code inside:
+Let's add a new file to the repo called "game_test.py" and insert the following code inside (and save the file afterwards):

 ```py